 We offer intellectually rigorous programs at both the undergraduate and graduate levels.
 Undergraduates can major in Urban Studies, an interdisciplinary field focused on the study of cities and urban policy.
 Students are encouraged to act on their interests in cities, urban problems, and social justice by taking advantage of opportunities for internships and fieldwork.
 Rutgers-Camden’s commitment to making positive change in our community of Camden, New Jersey is being realized through what we call “engaged civic learning,” that takes place through specialized academic courses, co-curricular experiences, student-designed special projects, community-based research, and volunteer service.

-Working professionals have the option to follow our cohort structured Executive Masters in Public Administration, which takes place off-campus on Saturdays.
+Working professionals have the option to follow our cohort structured Executive Master of Public Administration, or EMPA, which takes place on Saturday mornings in West Windsor, New Jersey.
+The accelerated 30-credit program serves mid-career professionals.

 In 2010, the department launched an innovative interdisciplinary Ph.D. program in Public Affairs that focuses on community development and prepares students for careers in academia or leadership roles in the non-profit and voluntary sector, government, or in public policy work.